8 Effective Study Tips for College Students

 6. Join a study group When working through a difficult problem set or assignment, a study group can prove very valuable.
 Dividing the work amongst your peers is also an effective method for reducing your workload and ensuring that you understand the material.

 7. Don’t immerse yourself in subject matter Contrary to popular belief, immersing yourself in a subject for long periods of time is less effective when it comes to memory retention than switching between topics.
 Take a break from each topic after 30 minutes and move on to another topic.
 You can come back to the topic after you have spent some time studying other topics.
 When you do revisit the topic, you will feel refreshed and ready to pick up where you left off.

 8. Don’t wait until the night before an exam to study Waiting until the night before an exam to study can lead to cramming which is not an effective studying technique.
 Cramming before an exam will increase the feeling of desperation which can lead to test anxiety.
 Instead, jot down a few ideas or facts that you want to have fresh in your mind when you begin the exam.
 Read through your list a few times when you get up in the morning and just before you take the exam, then put it away.
 This kind of memory reinforcement not only improves your performance on the test, it also improves your long-term memory of the material.

 Resist the urge to procrastinate by reviewing your notes and class material regularly.
-Fremont College offers accelerated associate degree programs that can be completed in just 15 months.
+Fremont University offers accelerated associate degree programs that can be completed in just 15 months.